MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/active-directory-domain-join-troubleshooting-guidance.md

 ### Error code 0x216d

-The following error occurred attempting to join the domain "contoso.com ":
+The following error occurred attempting to join the domain:

 Your computer could not be joined to the domain.
 You have exceeded the maximum number of computer accounts you are allowed to create in this domain.
 Contact your system administrator to have this limit reset or increased.